-Stariha has served as a Port Commissioner since 2010.
+Troy Stariha has served as a Port of Kalama Commissioner since 2010.
 An active volunteer and participant in the community, Stariha owns Kalama Auto Supply and Repair.
-A long-time Kalama resident, he graduated from Kalama High School in 1989.
-He is the father of three boys, and much of his free time is spent attending his son’s sporting events as well as coaching football, basketball and soccer teams.
+A long-time Kalama resident, Troy graduated from Kalama High School in 1989.
+He is a father of three boys, and much of his free time is spent attending his son’s sporting events, as well as coaching football, basketball and soccer teams.

 Harbison was appointed the District 2 Commissioner by a unanimous vote of the Commission in 2021.
 He has lived in Kalama since 2009 and currently serves as the Cowlitz County Utility Manager.
 Harbison also serves on a number of area boards, including the Kalama Planning Commission.
 Patrick earned a Bachelor’s Degree in Environmental Engineering at Oregon State University in 2002.

 Port Commissioners have many responsibilities to ensure optimum use of port facilities, acreage and infrastructure.
 The commission oversees everything from marina and industrial improvements to due diligence on industries that fit and comply with the mission of the Port and the culture of the community, as well as investment in community recreational facilities like parks, walking paths, marina and other amenities.